About me

 Journalism + Filmmaking

-Okay, so some ask — why so many?
+Okay — so why so many?

 Business development